Venkatgopi04/ecommerce-catalog-frontend/README.md

 Admin dashboard

-Add navigation links for easy switching.
+Add navigation links for easy access to each route.

-🔹 Step 10: Navbar & Final Touches
+10. Navbar and UI Enhancements

-Add a Bootstrap navbar for navigation between:
+Add a Bootstrap navbar with links to Home and Admin Login.

-Home

-Admin Login

-Show logout option if admin is logged in.
+Show a "Logout" button when the admin is logged in.

-Ensure consistent UI and responsiveness.
+Maintain consistent UI and ensure the layout is responsive across devices.

-✅ Final Result:
-A fully working Angular frontend that:

-Displays products dynamically

-Lets admin login using hardcoded credentials

-Allows adding/deleting products (admin only)

-Uses localStorage for session simulation
+11. Run the Angular Development Server

+Open terminal and navigate to the project directory.

+Run the development server using Angular CLI.